mtiberghien/UIO/readme.md

 ```

 ## JsonObject
-A `JObject` can be initialized with a json string or filled using operator []; The type of JsonValue is inferred from the primitive type or can be a `JObject` or a `JArray`.
+A `UObject` can be initialized with a json string or filled using operator []; The type of JsonValue is inferred from the primitive type or can be a `UObject` or a `UArray`.
 Note that a copy is used when adding an object or an array.
 They should be filled to be added to the parent object.
-A `JObject` can be written to or read from a string or a stream.
+A `UObject` can be written to or read from a string or a stream.
 If one tries to access an index that does not exist or find a property that does not exist, a reference to an Undefined value is returned which will always return the default value.
 This is to avoid controls at runtime.
 getInt on an object or an array will return the size of the object (number of properties) or array (number of items).